Cylindrical model structures: Acknowledgements

-\begin{section}{Structures upon an interval} We define the notion of an interval in a monoidal category $\cl{A}$ and introduce --- exactly in parallel with \ref{StructuresUponACylinderOrACoCylinderSection} --- structures with which this interval may be able to be equipped.
-An interval $\interval$ in $\cl{A}$ gives rise under natural hypotheses to a cylinder $\cylinderinterval$ and a co-cylinder $\cocylinderinterval$ in $\cl{A}$.
-Structures upon $\interval$ pass to structures upon $\cylinderinterval$ and $\cocylinderinterval$.
+\begin{chapter}{Structures upon an interval} We define the notion of an interval in a monoidal category $\cl{A}$.
+We introduce --- exactly in parallel with \ref{StructuresUponACylinderOrACoCylinderChapter} --- structures with which this interval may be able to be equipped.